Skip to content

 • Information that I fear may be assumptions or estimates (what you think you know but probably don’t)

-If you’ve never thought of HOW you ask a question, .
+If you’ve never thought of HOW you ask a question, try this article.

 Most people know the different between closed and open questions.
-If you don’t know, or want a chart of the difference, .
+If you don’t know, or want a chart of the difference, try this article.

 I also try to spend a little time asking myself: What don’t I know to know?